L-Belluomini/OTN/README.md

 1. On your pc, generate the graphs of the geografical area you need using [OTN-C](https://github.com/L-Belluomini/OTN-companion).
 2. On the GitHub project page, go to releases and download the .apk file relative to your Atak version.
 3. Install the .apk on your smartphone.
+4. Copy the graphs you generated with OTN-C in the atak\tools\otn\graphs directory.
-4. On the Atak app, go to the plugins list and load OTN.
+5. On the Atak app, go to the plugins list and load OTN.
-5. Now that OTN is loaded, go to the routes tool and select *OTN offline routing* as the routing method.
+6. Now that OTN is loaded, go to the routes tool and select *OTN offline routing* as the routing method.
-6. Pick a starting point, a destination and a profile.
+7. Pick a starting point, a destination and a profile.
-7. Success!
+8. Success!
 Here's a cat to celebrate!

 ![image](https://github.com/L-Belluomini/OTN/blob/main/img/51ZjBEW%2BqNL._AC_SX466_.jpg)

 ## Current features:

-* Route around regions has been implemented.
+* Implementation of route around regions.
-* Routing through waypoints is now possible.
+* Possibility to route through waypoints.
-* You can store multiple graphs on your device and easily pick one for each route in app.
+* Support for multiple graph storage on your device.
+Easy to pick one for each route in app.
-* The routing engine has been updated from GraphHopper 4 to GraphHopper 6.
+* Ruting engine has been updated from GraphHopper 4 to GraphHopper 6.
 * New GUI realized following Arsenal guidelines.
 * The graph area can now be displayed as an overlay (note: the graph must contain its polyline).
 * New preference menu.
-* It is now possible to toggle the routing mode between memory mode and flash mode.
+* Routing mode toggle between memory mode and flash mode.

 ## Future Features:

 * 3D routing calculations using DTED.
 * Support for online routing engines.
 * Different vehicles recogntion from the ATAK route system.

 ## Current limitations: